Director, Warrior Cross Cultural Center

 Get Involved!
 Go Warriors!

-Julie Sedlemeyer, Executive Director for the Career and Professional Development Center is a seasoned career development professional with over 20 years of experience in higher education.
+Julie Sedlemeyer, currently serves as the Interim Associate Vice President for Student Equity and Success.
+Previously, she served as the Executive Director of the Career and Professional Development Center ; she is a seasoned career development professional with over 20 years of experience in higher education.
 Prior to coming to Stanislaus State, Julie was the Associate Director of the Career Center at San Jose State University from 1999 to 2017.
 She provided leadership to the student services team and the WorkAbility IV program, a pre-employment collaborative program for students with disabilities supported by the California Department of Rehabilitation.

 Julie is a Kansas native and proud first -generation Kansas State alumna.
 She accepted a summer internship after graduation that landed her in California.
 Prior to her career in higher education, Julie served as the Director of Vocational Services at Silicon Valley Independent Living Center.

-As the Executive Director she leads an outstanding professional team and the campus-wide CareerReadyU initiative.
+In her prior role, as the Executive Director she led an outstanding professional team and the campus-wide CareerReadyU initiative.
 Julie is dedicated to making a difference in the lives of students and helping them bridge the gap between education and career.

 “As a first-generation college graduate myself, I’m passionate about being able to serve first-gen students from the Central Valley.
 It’s wonderful that I have the opportunity to help students design their tomorrows.”

 Jennifer Sturtevant was appointed as the Interim Care Manager in September of 2019, having served in roles at Stanislaus State since 2016.
 She currently serves as the Director of Basic Needs and Warriors Take Care.
 A Turlock native she earned her bachelor’s degree at Stanislaus State, and a Master of Arts degree in Child Development from Sacramento State.

 In her role she leads Basic Needs initiatives at the University, providing guidance and support to students experiencing distress.
 This position will coordinate care and social support with appropriate referrals, and follow up services within a broad network of campus and community resources.